Data Controller vs Data Protection Officer: Main Differences

 Role in Your Business

-As a business that collects, stores, and processes data you are responsible for, your business is a data controller.
-Employees that work with the data are simply a part of your business’s compliance as a data controller.
+As a business that collects, stores, and processes data, you are responsible for it.
+Your business is a data controller.
+Employees who work with the data are simply a part of your business’s compliance as a data controller.

 The role of a DPO is only one person or part of your business.
 It is important to make this distinction to understand your business’s responsibility as a data controller.